-If you’re applying for MBA programs, it’s probably not a surprise that getting an MBA is a major financial commitment.
-Not only are you going to forgo two years of potential earnings, but you’ll also have to pay for accommodations, supplies and tuition.
-On average, this means giving up approximately $200,000 in earnings while paying about the same amount for tuition and other school expenses.
-It’s a big investment, but also one that can pay off in a big way—many graduates double or more their pre-MBA salary after graduation.
+If you’re applying for Master of Business Administration (MBA) programs, it’s probably not a surprise that getting an MBA is a major financial commitment.
+Not only are you going to forgo two years of potential earnings, but you’ll also have to pay for tuition, supplies, and accommodations.

 So how can you make your MBA more affordable?
 Here are some tips from MPOWER Financing, a team of former international students working to remove barriers to higher education in the U.S.

-If you’re an international student, make sure to look for both loans and scholarships that are specifically targeted to people from your home country.
+If you’re an international student, make sure to look for both international student loans and scholarships that are specifically targeted to people from your home country.
 Some examples of financing that are country-specific:

-Even if you take advantage of personal savings and scholarships, you’ll likely need to take out some loans to finance your MBA.
-When you’re looking into loan options, it’s important to understand the terms each lender offers.
-Here’s a short list of things you should consider:
+Even if you take advantage of personal savings and scholarships, you’ll likely need to take out some international student loans to finance your MBA.
+When you’re looking into loan options, it’s important to understand the terms each student loan company offers.

-You should also realize that the lender with the best terms in your first year of business school might not have the best terms for your second year.
-You should plan on repeating the loan application process in your second year of business school…if you find a loan that is a better deal, it could save you a lot of money in the long run.
+It’s worth noting that the student loan company with the best terms in your first year of business school might not have the best terms for your second year.
+Plan on repeating the loan application process in your second year of business school.
+If you find a loan that is a better deal, it could save you a lot of money in the long run.

-A lot of schools and other organizations provide need-based and merit-based scholarships for MBA.
+A lot of schools and other organizations provide need-based and merit-based scholarships for an MBA.

 The cost of an MBA degree can depend on the school, state, duration, and program.
-But the average tuition fee for a 2 year full-time MBA can exceed USD 65,000.
+According to the Education Data Initiative, the average tuition fee for an MBA is US$61,800.

 DISCLAIMER – Subject to credit approval, loans are made by Bank of Lake Mills or MPOWER Financing, PBC.
 Bank of Lake Mills does not have an ownership interest in MPOWER Financing.
 Neither MPOWER Financing nor Bank of Lake Mills is affiliated with the school you attended or are attending.
 Bank of Lake Mills is Member FDIC.
 None of the information contained in this website constitutes a recommendation, solicitation or offer by MPOWER Financing or its affiliates to buy or sell any securities or other financial instruments or other assets or provide any investment advice or service.